Fala, Midlothian

-Fala is a hamlet in the south-eastern corner of Midlothian, Scotland, and about 15 miles from Edinburgh.
+Fala is a hamlet in the south-eastern corner of Midlothian, Scotland, about 15 miles from Edinburgh.

 Location

 The parish of the same name is about five miles long from east to west, and one mile broad from north to south, and contains about 3120 acre.
 It is bounded by the following parishes: Humbie to the east, Soutra (to which it is now conjoined) on the south, Heriot & Stow on the west, and on the north by the detached parts of Borthwick, Cranstoun, and Crichton.
 Fala Hall Burn rises in the moor to the south of Fala Flow and forms the boundary between Fala and Soutra parishes.
 The streams eventually run into the Cakemuir Burn above Costerton.
 Due to its location, the village, and more so Fala Dam due to its topography, can often get cut off from the outside world during heavy snowfalls, with residents known to be snowed in for several days.

 The hamlet has buildings from the 18th and 19th centuries.